 - 1. Coordinate details such as meeting times, locations, materials and supplies and expenses with the adult volunteer. - 2.
 Communicate with the adult volunteer and members about group expectations, responsibilities and expected outcomes. - 3.
 Keep track of your hours in a calendar, notebook or journal.
 It is okay if it takes more than one year to complete the 20 hours-you just have to complete 20 hours in the same role for it to count in this category.
-Complete Part 1 Pre and Post in the year when you start your role and complete Part 2 Pre and Post in the year that you finish.
-If you are working in ORB, upload both completed Part 1 and Part 2 in the year that you finish.
+Complete Part 1 Beginning of the Year and End of the Year in the year when you start your role and complete Part 2 Beginning of the Year and End of the Year in the year that you finish.

-This form has two parts and each part has beginning of the year and end of the year components (Pre and Post).
+The LDR form has two parts, and each part has beginning of the year and end of the year components.

-- 1. Part 1 (Pre): At the beginning of the year, explain all of your leadership roles and why they are important to you.
-Set personal leadership goals to be accomplished by the end of the program year. - 2.
-Part 1 (Post): At the end of the year, reflect on how your experiences throughout the year contributed to your development as a leader. - 3.
-Part 2: Complete one set (Pre and Post) per leadership role.
-Explain how the goals set in Part 1 (Pre) will be accomplished and are relevant to each leadership role. - Complete Part 2 (Pre) at the beginning of the program year - Complete Part 2 (Post) at the end of the program year
+Part 1 (Beginning of the Year): At the beginning of the year, explain all of your leadership roles and why they are important to you.
+Set OVERALL personal leadership goals to be accomplished by the end of the program year.
+Part 1 (End of the Year): At the end of the year, reflect on how your experiences throughout the year contributed to your OVERALL development as a leader.

+Part 2: (Beginning of the Year): Complete a different Part 2 Beginning of the Year for each leadership role.
+Explain how the goals set in Part 1 Beginning of the Year will be accomplished and are relevant to each leadership role.